-Please note, that for the sake of simplicity any file or folder under the project root is referred to as local and any file or folder on the server is referred to as remote, even if the server is installed on your machine.
-For details, see Deployment.
-Working with Web Servers.
+For the sake of simplicity, any file or folder in your PyCharm project is called local and any file or folder on the server is called remote, even if the server is actually installed on your machine.
+For details, see Configuring Synchronization with a Web Server.

 Although PyCharm supports direct editing of individual non-project files on servers, to keep your local and remote sources synchronized, configure automatic upload using the >Upload changed files automatically to the default server drop-down list in the Options dialog box.

 Access to servers is controlled through server configurations of the type FTP, FTPS, SFTP, or Local or Mounted Folder.

 Accessing a server

 - Open the Remote Host tool window by choosing or on the main menu.